BayAreaMetro/Spatial-Analysis-Mapping-Projects/Regional-Goods-Movement/README.md

 Input:

 This process was not integrated into the last process as each of the input rasters to the process needed to be classified seperately.
-Reclassification tables were created for each reclass feature and are referenced below. the 9 output rasters created from the previous process were input into this tool, each following a patterend namming convention followed by the goods movement or supply chain class.
+Reclassification tables were created for each reclass feature and are referenced below. the 9 output rasters created from the previous process were input into this tool, each following a patterend naming convention followed by the goods movement or supply chain class.

 - [NC_Megaregion_Emp_Density_GoodsMvmtClass (Raster)](#feature-classes--csvs)
 - [NC_Megaregion_Emp_Density_SupplyChainClass (Raster)](#feature-classes--csvs)

 Tool Input Values:

 Each raster was reclassified, creating classes by standard deviation values.
-Those values were stored in tables for reference each following a pattered namming convention followed by the goods movement or supply chain class to disambiguate each feature.
+Those values were stored in tables for reference each following a pattered naming convention followed by the goods movement or supply chain class to disambiguate each feature.
 Examples of that convention are provided below.

 - [Reclass_Table_GoodsMvmtClass](#feature-classes--csvs)